MeadCo/ScriptXASPNETMVC/README.md

 ## Current Version
 2.2.0

-v2.2 Adds support for working with ScriptX Services for Windows PC.
+v2.2 Added support for working with ScriptX Services for Windows PC.

-v2.1 Adds support for working with a ScriptX Services - it will output code for working with the service instead of working with the add-on.
+v2.1 Addedsupport for working with a ScriptX Services - it will output code for working with the service instead of working with the add-on.

 v2.1 is source compatible with views written against v1.